What to Do If Your 2- or 3-Year-Old Isn’t Talking

 A speech delay can happen on its own, or it may be part of a larger developmental difference.

-Some toddlers who aren’t talking may also have autism, ADHD, or another learning disability.
+Some toddlers who aren’t talking may also have autism, ADHD, or a learning disability.

 If your toddler has a hard time making eye contact, using gestures, or responding to their name, these may be early signs of autism.